LaurenDM/AttackAESCTR/README.md

 # Recovering the CTR_DRBG state in 256 traces

-This is the code that exemplifies the attack described in "Recovering the CTR_DRBG state in 256 traces".
+This is the code that exemplifies the attack described in "Recovering the CTR_DRBG state in 256 traces": https://tches.iacr.org/index.php/TCHES/article/view/8392
-(link to paper will appear here when available)

 For information about JuPyter Notebooks: see https://jupyter.org